wp-plugins/postman-gmail-extension/readme.txt

 The Postman Gmail API Extension includes the **Google APIs Client Library for PHP**.
 The Google API does not support password-based authentication and Postman will guide you in creating a (free) [Google OAuth 2.0 Client ID](https://developers.google.com/accounts/docs/OAuth2).

 = Features =
-* Send Gmail (with HTTPS-XOAUTH2) from your WordPress site over HTTPS
+* Send Gmail from your WordPress site over HTTPS
 * Available translations: English, French

 If you are willing to help translate Postman into your language, [please let me know](https://wordpress.org/support/plugin/postman-smtp#postform)!